What To Do After a Car Accident

-If the driver who was at fault was the other driver, the passenger cans still file claims.
+If the driver who was at fault was the other driver, the passenger can still file a claim.
 However, in this case, the passenger can only receive an amount equal to the total amount of the claim and no more.
-Learn more about fault, bodily injury liability, compensation, etc.
+Learn more about fault, bodily injury liability and compensation.

-If the passenger is at fault e.g. if they grabbed the steering wheel, the amount they were to recover will be reduced to the proportionate share of fault that contributed to the accident.
-These system is followed in majority of States while there are States where a person doesn’t receive any compensation if they were at fault.
+If the passenger is at fault, the amount they are to recover will be reduced to the proportionate share of fault that contributed to the accident.
+This system is followed in majority of state, but there are also states where a person doesn’t receive any compensation if they were at fault.

-- Regardless of how minor an accident is never drive away from a collision scene.
-It’s important to stop your car and check the condition of the other party offer assistance in case they are injured and exchange insurance information.
-Call law enforcement to report the accident or otherwise you will be committing a crime
+- Regardless of how minor an accident is, never drive away from a collision scene.
+It’s important to stop your car and check the condition of the other party and offer assistance in case they are injured.
+Exchange insurance information and call law enforcement to report the accident, otherwise you will be committing a crime

-- Never ignore calling 9-1-1, it’s important to report a car accident in case there is need for medical attention.
-It’s also important so as to get a police report documenting the accident.
-This will be of great use for filling and speeding up the claim process.
+- Never ignore calling 9-1-1.
+It’s important to report a car accident in case there is need for medical attention.
+It’s also important to get a police report documenting the accident.
+This will be of great use for filing and speeding up the claim process.

-- Don’t lose your temper or get physical with the other despite of who is at fault.
-Getting involved in a car accident is unpleasant, it’s important to keep your emotions in check in order to access the situation clearing.
+- Don’t lose your temper or get physical with the other driver despite of who is at fault.
+Getting involved in a car accident is unpleasant and it’s important to keep your emotions in check.

-- Don’t suggest or are admit you’re at fault for the accident as it legally holds you responsible for the accident hence exposing you to penalties or lawsuits
+- Don’t suggest or admit you’re at fault for the accident.
+This can legally hold you responsible for the accident and expose you to penalties or lawsuits

-- Don’t forget to document the scene properly by taking pictures, videos and trying to remember as much details as possible about the crash.
-Also ensure the insurance details from the other party are correct.
+- Don’t forget to document the scene properly by taking pictures, videos and remembering as much of the details of the crash as possible.
+Ensure the insurance details from the other party are correct.

-- Don’t ignore anything after the accident.
+- Don’t ignore anything after the accident, mentally or physically.
 Get a complete medical checkup even if you have no physical injuries.
 Launch your insurance claim as soon as possible.